 Hey, I'm Shane and I'm a Multi-instrumentalist Producer/songwriter based in South Jersey.
 The past 10 years I've honed in my skills, producing my own and others music.
-I've worked with Grammy Nominated producers/songwriters as well are artists from around the world and I’m excited to work with you!
+I've worked with Grammy Winning producers/songwriters as well are artists from around the world and I’m excited to work with you!

 Whether it's an idea on a voice memo or a song you want the finishing production touch on, I'll be able to turn your idea into the song you're looking for.
 I believe my skills and techniques are unique and will help make your music stand out.
 But of course everyone says this and will swear by it but I'll let my work speak for itself.

 I do lots of my work remotly and because of this communication is very important to me.
 We'll start by going over the vision of your song and what story you're trying to tell.
 From there I'll perform and record the arrangement we come up with together.
 I'll be in contact daily with ideas and progress.
 I can work very quickly so It's just as important for me to have feedback and direction from the very beginning.
 If you need help finding mixing and mastering engineers, or are unsure how to send your song for distribution, I can help you with that too.

 I'm ready to take the ideas inside your head and make them a reality.
 Contact and lets get started!

 Please include your budget when reaching out.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 Tell me about your project and how I can help, through the 'Contact' button above.

 - Hopeless Records